nakedible/aoc-2023-rs/inputs/puzzle-05.md

 Both parts of this puzzle are complete!
 They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](/2023) and try another puzzle.
+At this point, all that is left is for you to [admire your Advent calendar](/2023).

 If you still want to see it, you can [get your puzzle input](5/input).